bytescout/pdf-co-api-samples/PDF To HTML API/JavaScript/Convert PDF To HTML From File (Node.js)/README.md

-## How to convert PDF to HTML from file (node for PDF to HTML API in JavaScript using PDF.co Web API

-### Learn how to convert PDF to HTML from file (node to have PDF to HTML API in JavaScript

-Sample source codes below will show you how to cope with a difficult task, for example, PDF to HTML API in JavaScript.
-PDF.co Web API was made to help with PDF to HTML API in JavaScript.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+## How to convert PDF to HTML from file (node for PDF to HTML API in JavaScript and PDF.co Web API PDF.co Web API: the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
 Can also generate barcodes and read barcodes from images, scans and pdf.

-You will save a lot of time on writing and testing code as you may just take the code below and use it in your application.
-This JavaScript sample code should be copied and pasted into your project.
-After doing this just compile your project and click Run.
-Enjoy writing a code with ready-to-use sample JavaScript codes to implement PDF to HTML API using PDF.co Web API.

-PDF.co Web API - free trial version is on available our website.
-Also, there are other code samples to help you with your JavaScript application included into trial version.

 ## REQUEST FREE TECH SUPPORT